 Vivitrol, a new treatment recently approved by the FDA for alcohol dependence, offers new hope.
 It is dispensed by once-a-month injections so you do not need to make a decision to take medication every day, thus helping to control cravings that lead to relapse.
 It works well for alcohol dependent patients who are able to abstain from drinking in an outpatient setting and are not actively drinking when initiating treatment.

-At Gracer Medical Group, our comprehensive program for alcohol addiction treatment has worked for San Jose and other California patients.
+At Gracer Behavioral Health Services, our comprehensive program for alcohol addiction treatment has worked for San Jose and other California patients.
 Find out how our approach can work for you, contact us today.

 What is alcohol dependence?